geneontology/geneontology.github.io/_docs/faq.md

 [mappings](/faq-tags/mappings)
 {:/comment}

 The files contain concepts from systems external to GO e.g. Enzyme Commission numbers, SWISS-PROT keywords and TIGR roles, indexed to equivalent GO terms.
 The mappings are typically made manually; details can be found in the file header.
-See the [Mappings to GO](/page/download-mappings) for files available.
+See [Mappings to GO](/page/download-mappings) for available files.

 ## Why are Interpro2go mappings not updated with GOA releases?
 -------------------------------------------------------------------------------------------------------------------------